Best NJ Towns for Families in 2026: Schools, Safety & Lifestyle

 Best Commuter Access for Working Parents

-For dual-income families where one or both parents commute to NYC, the train commute is not a luxury — it is a lifestyle requirement.
-These towns offer the fastest, most reliable access to Midtown Manhattan.
+For dual-income families, the train commute isn't a luxury.
+It's a daily constraint on your life.
+The towns below offer the fastest, most reliable access to Manhattan.

 Summit

-Summit is the gold standard for NJ commuter towns.
-The ~38 minute Midtown Direct express to Penn Station, with no transfer, makes it possible to leave your house at 7:30 AM and be at your desk in Midtown by 8:30 AM.
-The downtown is adjacent to the station, and the town is compact enough that most errands are walkable.
-For commuters with families, Summit checks every box.
+Summit is the gold standard for NJ commuter towns. ~38 minute Midtown Direct express, no transfer.
+You can leave the house at 7:30 and be at a Midtown desk by 8:30.
+The downtown is adjacent to the station, so the last mile is on foot, not in a car.
+For commuters with kids, Summit is almost impossible to beat on the essentials.

 Maplewood

 Maplewood's ~35 minute Midtown Direct ride is one of the fastest in NJ.
-The station is adjacent to Maplewood Village, making it easy to grab dinner on the way home.
-The town's diversity, arts scene, and strong restaurants make it especially popular with NYC transplants who do not want to sacrifice culture for suburbs.
+The station sits right next to Maplewood Village, so you can grab a drink or dinner on the way home without moving your car.
+Diversity, arts scene, and real restaurants make it a favorite with NYC transplants.
 See the Maplewood vs South Orange comparison.

 Montclair

-Montclair offers Midtown Direct service (~40-45 min), a nationally known arts and dining scene, and one of the most vibrant downtown areas in suburban NJ.
-The town attracts creative professionals and families who want a culturally rich environment.
-Multiple train stations serve different neighborhoods, making the commute convenient from many parts of town.
+Montclair offers Midtown Direct in 40-45 minutes, a nationally known arts and dining scene, and arguably the most vibrant suburban downtown in the state.
+It attracts creative professionals and families who want culture without leaving the suburbs.
+Multiple train stations serve different neighborhoods, which matters more than most buyers realize when you're deciding which block to buy on.

 Hoboken